 Called "one of the smartest people on Twitter" by Fast Company, I've spoken at leading web and media conferences (Newsfoo, Online News Association, National Institute of Computer-Assisted Reporting, Spark Camp, MediaRise) on diversity and inclusion, journalism in the digital age, gender in the workplace, and other issues I care about deeply.

-I travel a lot.
-Home base is a small town in east Texas where I live with my parter and stepson.
-There's really good barbecue here, sweet tea and green fields, and a whole lot of quiet.
-You'll also regularly find me in D.C., Philadelphia, Chicago, and the Bay Area.
+Home base is Tyler, Texas where I live with my husband, stepson, and an imperious little terrier named Mochi.
+There's really good barbecue here, brick lanes and dark green forest, and a whole lot of fantastic people.
+Get in touch!